programminghistorian/jekyll/_posts/2019-09-30_newsletter.md

 - Protect The Programming Historian from changes to service agreements of those ‘free’ services upon which we rely.

-In the coming months, we will to announce the mechanisms by which the community can financially support our work.
+In the coming months, we will announce the mechanisms by which the community can financially support our work.